Cover Photo Courtesy of Kara Perry Photography

-We were standing on a mountain in Asheville, North Carolina, the very place we met.
-No aisle.
-No grand venue.
-Just the two of us, surrounded by trees, the sound of birds, and our families.
+We were standing on a mountain in Asheville, North Carolina, the very place we first met.
+There was no long aisle, and no expensive venue.
+I just remember the two of us, surrounded by family members, the sound of birds joyfully swooping over the tops of the mountains, and the endless view of trees.

 When we got engaged, we quickly felt the pressure that comes with planning a traditional wedding.
 Seating charts.
 Vendor contracts.
-Expectations.
-It all felt… heavy.
+Endless expectations.
+It all felt… heavy, and exausting.
 Like we were planning a day for everyone but ourselves.

 Vows On The Mountain

-At the top, we found our ceremony spot.
-There was no altar, just open sky and the stretch of the Blue Ridge Mountains.
+At the top, we found our ceremony spot-yes, we actually picked it out!
+There was no altar, just the big blue sky and the stretch of the Blue Ridge Mountains.
 We stood in the presence of our loved ones, read our handwritten vows, and promised each other forever.
 It wasn’t anything fancy, but it was sacred.
-No distractions.
-No performance.
-Just the moment.
-Just us.

 A Local Touch